-- lbs. maximum weight) or Sporter Class Air Rifles (7.5 lbs./3.40 kg maximum weight; 1.5 lbs./680.4 g minimum trigger pull weight). - 3.
-Targets.
+2. Air Rifles.
+This event may be shot with either Precision Air Rifles (5.5 kg/12.12 lbs. maximum weight) or Sporter Class Air Rifles (7.5 lbs./3.40 kg maximum weight; 1.5 lbs./680.4 g minimum trigger pull weight).

+3. Targets.
 The 10 m air rifle target is normally used.
-Some bench rest air rifle events may also use the Highpower Rifle SR or MR targets that are reduced for firing at 10 m with air rifles (these targets can be ordered from the CMP E-Store: https://estore.thecmp.org/?cat=TAR). - 4.
-Firing Position.
+Some bench rest air rifle events may also use the Highpower Rifle SR or MR targets that are reduced for firing at 10 m with air rifles (these targets can be ordered from the CMP E-Store: https://shop.thecmp.org).

+4. Firing Position.
 The firing position illustration (on left) shows a legal bench rest position.
 In this position, the competitor sits in a chair or stool, rests the fore-end of the rifle on a rest that is placed on a table or bench.
 In the position shown, the competitor is allowed to place one hand on the rifle forward of the action but may not place either elbow on the bench or table.
-An alternative bench rest position allows the competitor to rest one or both elbows on the table or bench. - 5.
-Scoring.
+An alternative bench rest position allows the competitor to rest one or both elbows on the table or bench.

+5. Scoring.
 Depending upon the skill level of participants, targets may be scored in whole number (integer) or decimal ring values.